 Lopez says TCRP legal clients have filed court challenges against CBP’s surreptitious placement of hidden cameras on their properties without any forewarning or agreement.
 He worries this type of behavior will escalate into the placement of even more sinister surveillance technologies that could have serious privacy implications for land and property owners as investments in these technologies continue to balloon.

 One firm servicing these booming CBP contracts that continues to fly under the radar is controversial defense technology startup Anduril, founded by Palmer Luckey, who has close ties to mass surveillance firm Palantir.
-Venture capitalist Peter Thiel, who maintains close ties to Trump administration officials, invests in both Palantir and Anduril though the Founders Fund venture capital firm.
+Venture capitalist Peter Thiel, who is closely linked to Trump administration officials, invests in both Palantir and Anduril though the Founders Fund venture capital firm.
 Like Thiel, Luckey is a brash Trump supporter and nationalist, and has fundraised for hardline immigration policies that serve to benefit his company.

-In October, The Intercept reported on a CBP contract that would combine Anduril surveillance technology, likely autonomous surveillance towers, with Google Cloud technology to facilitate the use of artificial intelligence deployed by the CBP Innovation Team, known as INVNT, which works on technologies to build a virtual wall.
+In October, The Intercept reported on a CBP contract that would combine Anduril surveillance technology, likely autonomous surveillance towers, with Google Cloud technology “to facilitate the use of artificial intelligence deployed by the CBP Innovation Team, known as INVNT,” which develops on “smart” wall technologies.

 CBP awarded Anduril contracts for its Autonomous Surveillance Towers program, which is reportedly worth $250 million.
 According to The Intercept, “$35 million for the project was disbursed in September by the Air and Marine division, which also operates drones.”
 Moreover, Anduril has already received more than $60 million in DHS contracts, including for pilot programs working to test pattern-recognition software and laser-equipped cameras at the border.

 The Anduril founder has openly campaigned for increased partnership between Silicon Valley tech companies and the military — even admonishing Google for abandoning a Pentagon initiative known as Project Maven over concerns about human rights abuses.
-He has personally donated at least $1.7 million to Republican candidates in the last election cycle, including hosting former President Trump at his Orange County, California, home in October.
+The Intercept reports he has donated at least $1.7 million to GOP candidates in the last election cycle, including hosting former President Trump at his Orange County, California, home in October.

 “We’ve seen [Anduril] start to grow exponentially, and so there’s a lot of concern there,” Mijente’s González says.
 “There’s communities that have been living in border areas for centuries, and these are communities who are now having to face increased militarization and increased surveillance, with no supervision of how those technologies are being used.”